corelan/pin/README.md

 2. You may have to disable SAFESEH.
 3. All pintools must be considered "proof of concept" and come without any warranty whatsoever.
 The pintools have only been tested in a very small number of situations and may not work on your system.
 I do, however, encourage everyone to improve the code, performance, stability and/or submit Pull Requests to add interesting functionality.
 4. I have compiled all pin tools in "Debug" mode.
 5. If your pin tool doesn't run (i.e. if it terminates almost immediately after launching it), launch pin with the `-xyzzy -mesgon log_win` options, to activate some verbose logging.
-Open `pin.log` for info.
+Open `pintool.log` for info.

 ## Available pintools in this repository